sound-systems/autostruct/README.md

 # autostruct

-`autostruct` is a command-line utility that generates Rust structs from SQL schema.
-It connects to a specified database, reads the schema, and generates Rust structs for each table found in the database schema.
+`autostruct` is a command-line utility that generates Rust structs from PostgreSQL database schemas.
+It connects to a PostgreSQL database, reads the schema, and generates Rust structs for each table found in the database schema.
 The generated structs are written to the specified output directory.

 ## Table of Contents